godaddy/node-gd-assets/README.md

 Groups that contain <code>"saveOutput": false</code> can be used as includes in other groups for logical organization, but will not produce any output file/URL themselves.
 In the example above, only <code>main[.min].[js|css]</code> would be produced, not <code>framework[.min].[js|css]</code>.

 ## Images and other static files
 Directories of additional 'static' assets that do not need to be compiled may also be included using the <code>"staticFileDirs":</code> property.
+Paths are relative to the location of the config file.
 ```javascript
 {
   "staticFileDirs": {